On quasi-polynomials counting planar tight maps: Main results

-\begin{prop} For $k\geq 0$ and $m \in \Z_{\geq 0} + \frac12$, $\tilde{p}_k(m)$ is the number of planar tight quasi-bipartite maps with one face of odd degree $2m$, one face of degree one, and $k+1$ distinct marked vertices, one of them distinguished and labeled, say as vertex $1$, and the remaining $k$ unlabeled. \end{prop}
+\begin{proposition} For $k\geq 0$ and $m \in \Z_{\geq 0} + \frac12$, $\tilde{p}_k(m)$ is the number of planar tight quasi-bipartite maps with one face of odd degree $2m$, one face of degree one, and $k+1$ distinct marked vertices, one of them distinguished and labeled, say as vertex $1$, and the remaining $k$ unlabeled. \end{proposition}

 The polynomials $\tilde{p}_k$ obey the dilaton equation

 and the string equation (for $m_i$'s as in Theorem~\ref{thm:quasibiptheorem})

 where we sum over half-integer values of $j$ for $i=1$ and $2$ and over integer values of $j$ for $i\geq 3$.
 The proof is similar to that of Proposition~\ref{prop:pqdilstr} and uses now~\eqref{eq:tildepkunivstr}.
 Again, this corresponds to Norbury's dilaton and string equations in the planar quasi-bipartite case.